AT-Publishing/website/_ebf/2020-11-02-live-billfodl.md

 {% amp700cloud page.image[0] %}

-BillFodl (or **PrivacyPros**) is coming up with bundle deals with all currently existing wallets.
+BillFodl (or **PrivacyPros**) is coming up with NEW bundle deals that are good for all-round privacy and cybersecurity.

-The steel plate wallet is compatible with the seed format of **Trezor, Ledger and KeepKey** wallet.

-This is a brand new 2020 deal.

-Current bundle prices depend on the version of the hardware wallet as their tech gets out of date more quickly.

-**BillFodl & HW Wallet Bundle Prices**, ordered from the most expensive to the cheapest option:

-* Trezor T + BillFodl Bundle - **240 USD**
+#### BillFodl + Ledger Wallet Discount Bundle Prices

+These bundles get you the fire-proof steel seed storage and a Ledger hardware wallet.

 * Ledger Nano X + BillFodl Bundle - **199 USD**
 * Ledger Nano S + BillFodl Bundle - **139 USD**

+#### Cyber Security Bundles

+These bundles get you the fire-proof steel seed storage in bundles with extra tools like Faraday bags.

+**Faraday bags** are a cheap and effective way to keep your hardware wallets or other electronic devices shielded from Wifi and other radio frequency signals.

+* Cyber Security Bundle - **120 USD**

+<a class="button" rel="nofollow" href="https://privacypros.io/products/cyber-security-bundle/?afmc=60&utm_campaign=60&utm_source=leaddyno&utm_medium=affiliate">Get Your Cyber Security Bundle on PrivacyPros</a>

+#### BillFodl + Trezor Wallet Discount Bundle Prices

+These bundles get you the fire-proof steel seed storage and a Trezor hardware wallet.

+* Trezor T + BillFodl Bundle - **240 USD**
 * Trezor One + BillFodl - **145 USD**
-* KeepKey + BillFodl - **109 USD**

 <a class="button" id="spec-affil" rel="nofollow" href="https://privacypros.io/collections/billfodl-wallet-bundles/?afmc=95&utm_campaign=95&utm_source=leaddyno&utm_medium=affiliate">Get Your BillFodl Bundle on PrivacyPros</a>

 ##### About Billfodl